 A study of the properties, structures, and function of three major classes of biomolecules: proteins, carbohydrates and lipids; a comprehensive survey of carbohydrate metabolism, with emphasis on the integration and control of metabolic pathways.
 Laboratory investigations supplement the lecture material and provide an introduction to current methods and techniques in cellular biochemistry.
-Prerequisites: BIO1027 and BIO1028 or CHEM1110 and 1120; co-requisite CHEM2210.
+Prerequisites: BIO1027 and BIO1028 and CHEM1110, 1120 and CHEM2210.
 Three hours lecture and one laboratory period per week

 BIO 3038 Molecular Biology and Biotechnology - 4 credits

 DNA makes RNA makes protein.
 This course will cover the processes that revolutionized the study of biology and medicine.
 The scientific discoveries that shaped the biotechnology industry will be covered as we learn the cutting edge techniques currently used in academic laboratories, industry and medicine.
 Topics covered will include RNAi therapeutics, immunodetection and analysis of polymorphisms in forensic applications.
 The laboratory will be project based.
-Prerequisites: BIO1027 and BIO2018.
+Prerequisites: BIO1027 and BIO2018 or consent of instructor.
 Three hours lecture and one laboratory period per week.